Samuel, Sam Feldman was the 7th child born to Esther and Morris Feldman. He was born at home on July 27, 1902 in Brooklyn, NY.

 In 1930, at age 27, he was a clerk in his Uncle Isador’s stationary store.
 He no longer lived at home, but lived with his Uncle Isador and Aunt Ida and their family at 21 Lefferts Avenue in Brooklyn.

 Sam married later in life.
-His first marriage lasted only a short time because his wife died.
+His first marriage lasted only a short time because his wife, Mildred died in 1942.
 Estelle Eisler, Ida Rosenberg’s daughter, has some memories of this.
 She says: “I remember she had some sort of illness.
 She was slender and nice looking and they seemed happy.
 She wanted to give me one of her furs but I declined.”

 Later in life, Sam and Ruth lived in Century Village in Delray Beach, FL.
 David Ockman, Birdy Feldman Wissner’s grandson, remembers meeting him.
 David thought of him as an “old” man who smoked cigars all the time.
 Sam visited David’s family, and David remembers going to Sam’s condo in Century Village.